DavinciDreams/dynamic-canvas-react/README.md

 # @davincidreams/dynamic-canvas-react

 A2UI-native dynamic canvas component for React.
-Renders streaming, agent-driven visuals from any A2UI-speaking source — LangChain agents, 3dchat, Microsoft Agent Framework (Orleans), or direct JSON.
+Renders streaming, agent-driven visuals from any A2UI-speaking source — LangChain agents, Microsoft Agent Framework, or direct JSON.

 ## Features